gobid/scaffolded-exercises-interface/README.md

 ```
 The page that will show up at `localhost:3000` will have links to the four exercises used in the Fall 2019 user study (originally used separate branches for each exercise).

+## Spring 2021 updates
+- implemented various features that are focused on helping users understand the semantics behind variabes (e.g. tilesize is used to convert from tile coordinates to pixel coordinates).
+These features include code isolation (exercise 3.6), code exploration (exercise 3.5), and referencing previous reflection answers.

 ## Winter 2020 updates
 - `w20-combining-suboutcomes` branch makes exercises 1-4 into pages (merging all features from `step<0-4>-suboutcome-rebuild` branches into one React app using simple [react-router-dom setup](https://blog.cloudboost.io/creating-a-react-js-app-from-scratch-part-3-routing-basics-edfb4c10346d))